Wine has become a big part of our lives and there are numerous local Indian wine producers that have some excellent wines for us to choose from.

 4. Big Banyan Merlot by Big Banyan

-Serve this merlot chilled and enjoy the scent of dark cherries, plums and berries with cocoa and black pepper.
+Serve this Merlot totally chilled and enjoy the scent of dark cherries, plums and berries with cocoa and black pepper.
 This wine is medium bodied, slightly dry thanks to the soft tannins.

-Pair it with grilled meats, grilled veg, pastas and many of the lighter Indian dishes that aren’t too heavy on the spices.
+Pair it with grilled meats, grilled veggies, pastas and many of the lighter Indian dishes that aren’t too heavy on the spices.

 Buy it here